andraztori/marrakesh/architecture.md

 The framework is designed to be extended without modifying core logic:

 ### New Bidding Strategies
-- Implement `CampaignTrait` with new bid calculation methods
+- Implement `CampaignBidder` trait with new bid calculation methods
-- Add campaign-specific bidding logic
-- Experiment with strategic bidding
+- Add the new bidder to `CampaignType` enum and `Campaigns::add()` method
-- Examples: `CampaignGeneral` (used for all campaign types with different bidders), `CampaignCheaterLastLook` (deprecated, now uses `CampaignGeneral`)
+- Examples: All campaigns use `CampaignGeneral` with different `CampaignBidder` implementations

 ### New Pricing Models
+- Implement `SellerCharger` trait with new pricing logic
-- Add new seller types beyond fixed cost and first-price
+- Add the new charger to `SellerType` enum and `Sellers::add()` method
-- Implement second-price auctions
+- Examples: All sellers use `SellerGeneral` with different `SellerCharger` implementations
-- Add marketplace fees or discounts
+- Future possibilities: second-price auctions, marketplace fees or discounts
-- Extend boost factor strategies

 ### New Convergence Strategies
 - Implement `ConvergeTargetAny<T>` for new convergence targets